ben854719/Chatbot-Speech-Recognition-in-Generative-AI/README.md

-Subject: Chatbot in Speech Recognition in Generative AI
+Chatbot for Speech Recognition in Generative AI

-Project:
+Project Overview:

-The objective of the project is to develop a chatbot with the use of Google Speech to analyze the information about the Canadian economy in 2025, sourced from the Toronto Dominion Economics.
-The demonstration will involve using the chatbot to create a template for answering questions via a speech recognition from the audio file (oronto Dominion economic).
-The development of AI Assistants is anticipated to become a standard practice across various industries in Canada within a few years.
+This project aims to develop an AI-powered chatbot that utilizes Google Speech-to-Text and Google Cloud to analyze information related to the Canadian economy in 2025, sourced from Toronto Dominion Economics.
+The chatbot will process audio files containing economic data, extract insights, and generate intelligent responses based on predefined templates.

-Computer Skill: Google Speech and Google Cloud

-References:

-Toronto Dominion Economic (Addressing Issue Impact the Economic and Financial Outlook)

-A video from the economic status from Youtube (Toronto Dominion)
+As AI assistants become standard tools across industries in Canada, this project showcases how speech recognition and economic analysis can work together to enhance decision-making and accessibility.

+Features:

+- Speech-to-Text Conversion: Uses Google Speech API to accurately transcribe economic insights from Toronto Dominion Economics audio files.

+- Natural Language Processing (NLP): Extracts key economic indicators and generates structured responses.
+-
+- Template-Based Answers: Provides consistent, accurate responses to financial inquiries using predefined templates.
+-
+- Secure Data Handling: Ensures compliance with data security regulations for financial and economic information.

+- Industry Integration: Designed for potential adoption in banking, finance, and economic research sectors.

+- Usage Instructions:

+- Upload an Audio File: Users can input recorded economic analysis from Toronto Dominion Economics.

+- Speech Recognition & Transcription: The chatbot processes the audio using Google Speech-to-Text.

+- Data Analysis & NLP Processing: Economic data is extracted and formatted into structured responses.
+-
+- Response Generation: The chatbot replies with insightful answers based on economic trends and financial projections.
+-
+- User Query Interaction: Users can ask follow-up questions to refine their understanding of the economic outlook.